Oriented Birkhoff sections of Anosov flows: The orbit space and lozenges

 \begin{remark} Given a twisted $\RR$-covered Anosov flow on an oriented three dimensional manifold $M$, we can distinguish whether the twist is positive or negative.
 Let $\phi$ be a twisted $\RR$-covered Anosov flow on $M$.
-Up to conjugacy by a orientation-preserving homeomorphism, the bifoliated plane $(\orbitspace,\ofoliation^s,\ofoliation^u)$ is one of the $2$ following possibilities: \begin{itemize} \item The restriction of the trivially bi-foliated plane to $\{(x,y)\in\RR^2, |x-y|<1\}$.
-In this case the $\RR$-covered Anosov flow $\flow$ is called \textbf{positively twisted}. \item The restriction of the trivially bi-foliated plane to $\{(x,y)\in\RR^2, |x+y|<1\}$.
-In this case $\flow$ is called \textbf{negatively twisted}. \end{itemize} Inverting the orientation on $M$ exchanges the positively and negatively twisted flows.
-The geodesic flow on a hyperbolic flow is known to be negatively twisted for the orientation given in local coordinates by $(\partial_x,\partial_y,\partial_\theta)$. \end{remark}
+Up to conjugacy by an orientation-preserving homeomorphism, the bi-foliated plane $(\orbitspace,\ofoliation^s,\ofoliation^u)$ is one of the $2$ following possibilities: \begin{itemize} \item The restriction of the trivially bi-foliated plane to $\{(x,y)\in\RR^2, |x-y|<1\}$.
+In this case the $\RR$-covered Anosov flow $\flow$ is called \emph{positively twisted}. \item The restriction of the trivially bi-foliated plane to $\{(x,y)\in\RR^2, |x+y|<1\}$.
+In this case $\flow$ is called \emph{negatively twisted}. \end{itemize} Inverting the orientation on $M$ exchanges the positively and negatively twisted flows.
+The geodesic flow on a hyperbolic flow is known to be negatively twisted for the orientation given in local coordinates by $(\partial_x,\partial_y,\partial_\theta)$\footnote{The geodesic flow is positively twisted for the orientation provided by the natural Liouville symplectic form of the unitary cotangent bundle.}. \end{remark}